pterodactyl/documentation/tutorials/mysql_setup.md

 ```
 Then add privileges for the user.
 :::danger
-If your database is on a different host than the one where your panel(daemon is installed, make sure to use `%` instead of `127.0.0.1` below
+If your database is on a different host than the one where your panel(daemon is installed, make sure to use `%` instead of `127.0.0.1` below.
+If your password contains special characters make sure to escape them
 :::
 ```sql
 GRANT ALL PRIVILEGES ON *.* TO 'data'@'%' WITH GRANT OPTION;